Top 10 Tips for

 Please obey the speed limits in the Park!
 The roads are single-lane and narrow, with lots of curves.
 You pay for campsites separately (see our Camping Section).

-From LA, Use the 29 Palms (North) Entrance
+Use the 29 Palms (North) Entrance

 on Busy Weekends